nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 NuoDB Helm Charts offer two distinct Storage Manager StatefulSets (SS).
 One StatefulSet controls Storage Managers which have a `backup` directory and are referred to as `HotCopy SMs`.
-The second StatefulSet which does not have such a directory, and we call Storage Managers in this SS `NoHotCopy SMs`.
+The second StatefulSet which does not have such a directory, and we call Storage Managers in this StatefulSet `NoHotCopy SMs`.
 Since these StatefulSets can be upgraded independently, NuoDB will not suffer downtime or data loss when performing this upgrade operation.

 ### Pre-requisites

-1) Your domain must contain an Enterprise License, and the ability to run two or more Storage Managers.
+1) Enterprise Edition license which enables a database to run two or more Storage Managers.
-2) You must have at least 1 Storage Manager in both `HotCopy SM` SS and the `NoHotCopy SM` SS.
+2) You must have at least one Storage Manager in both `HotCopy SM` StatefulSet and the `NoHotCopy SM` StatefulSet.
 3) Your database option `max-lost-archives` is set to allow the loss of a whole StatefulSet.

 ### Upgrade Process
-In this example, we will assume that the domain is running 1 Storage Manager in each StatefulSet and the name of the database is `demo` as follows:
+In this example, we will assume that the domain is running one Storage Manager in each StatefulSet and the name of the database is `demo` as follows:
 ```shell
 kubectl get statefulsets.apps -n nuodb
 NAME                                      READY